kratsg/jokes/README.md

 - Douglas

 What's the one legged girls favorite restaurant?
-- Ihop.
+- Ihop

 What do you call a guy who is in a meat grinder?
 - Chuck

 What do you call a dog with no arms and no legs?
 - Who gives a shit, he ain't coming.

 Two fish are in a tank.
 One turns to the other and says, "how do you drive this thing?"